*-algebra: *-ring

 This is also called an involutive ring, involutory ring, and ring with involution.
 The third axiom is implied by the second and fourth axioms, making it redundant.

 Elements such that x* = x are called self-adjoint.

 Archetypical examples of a *-ring are fields of complex numbers and algebraic numbers with complex conjugation as the involution.
 One can define a sesquilinear form over any *-ring.

 Also, one can define *-versions of algebraic objects, such as ideal and subring, with the requirement to be *-invariant: x ∈ I ⇒ x* ∈ I and so on.

-Note that *-rings are unrelated to star semirings in the theory of computation.
+&ast;-rings are unrelated to star semirings in the theory of computation.

 *-algebra

 A *-algebra A is a *-ring, with involution * that is an associative algebra over a commutative *-ring R with involution ′, such that (r x)* = r′ x* ∀r ∈ R, x ∈ A.